 Ensuring that damage is fixed quickly and adequately is essential for everyone, especially you as the tenant.

 If there’s an issue with your rental property, make your landlord aware of this in writing.
 If this issue is ignored and allowed to get worse, you could seek compensation from your landlord.

-For example, if there’s a pluming issue that’s ignored by your landlord, which subsequently floods the property, you could claim for any ruined possessions.
+For example, if there’s a plumbing issue that’s ignored by your landlord, which subsequently floods the property, you could claim for any ruined possessions.

-This would be classed as a ‘private nuisance’.
-Where a landlord controls property and has neglected to maintain a part of the building.
+This is classed as a 'private nuisance' and is where a landlord controls property but has neglected to maintain a part of the building.

 Is the landlord responsible for pest control?

 Your landlord is responsible for repairs to stop pests from getting in and for removing infestations.

 Is the landlord responsible for a clogged drain?

 Yes, they are responsible for maintaining the drains, pipes and plumbing in the home.